jackutil/jme/engine/docs/runtime-optimizations.md

 ## Instruction Optimizer Pipeline

 1. **Reference counting** - every `ResolvedMapNode.MappingRefNode` increments a counter for its target mapping.
 The counts drive inline heuristics and prevent accidental removal of shared subtrees.
 2. **Constant folding** - nested literal/object/array nodes that resolve to static values are collapsed into shared literal objects.
-The canonical literal pool ensures identical structures reuse the same `ResolvedMapNode.LiteralNode` instance.
+Compile-time evaluation now also runs deterministic builtin derives (string casing, arithmetic, padding, min/max, etc.) when all arguments are literals, baking the result straight into variable defaults.
+3. **Literal pooling** - after folding, identical literal values across mappings share a single `ResolvedMapNode.LiteralNode` so the emitted program references one canonical entry.
-3. **Inline subgraph expansion** - single-use mapping references are cloned into the caller when they meet the heuristics described below.
-This is the newest addition and removes interpreter recursion for hot, repeated structures.
+4. **Inline subgraph expansion** - single-use mapping references are cloned into the caller when they meet the heuristics described below, removing interpreter recursion for hot, repeated structures.

+## Builtin Folding

+Variable derives that call deterministic builtins (uppercase/lowercase/trim, concat, padding, add/subtract/multiply/divide, min/max, abs) are evaluated during optimization when every argument is a literal.
+The derive metadata is cleared and the folded value is stored as the variable default so runtime never invokes the builtin.
+Non-deterministic helpers (date/uuid/random) remain untouched.

+## Literal Pooling

+Literal pooling happens after folding to capture both hand-authored literals and builtin outputs.
+Nested maps and arrays are canonicalised so repeated structures reuse a single node, keeping the instruction literal table compact and preserving object identity checks in tests.
 ## Inline Subgraph Heuristics

 Inlining trades compiler work for runtime savings.
 The optimizer applies the following checks before rewriting a `MappingRefNode`: